mapmeld/POI-Dough/README.md

 # About POI Mark 2

 Show off Places of Interest (POI) by importing them from OpenStreetMap and styling them with HTML5 Canvas and CSS3.
-Each Place will be connected to a record on MongoDB (through POI Dough) or CouchDB (through DataCouch).
+Each Place will be connected to a record on a NoSQL database: either MongoDB (through MongoLab) or CouchDB (through DataCouch).

 Here are some visual effects available now:
 <ul>